-The value of code 3702 is not included in remuneration, but will be assessed and the employee must claim business travel expenses on his annual return.
-SARS adds code 3702 to 3701 on assessment, and the employee must claim the business travel expenses against the total amount.
+The value of IRP5 code 3702 is not included in remuneration, but will be assessed and the employee must claim business travel expenses on his annual personal income tax return.
+SARS adds IRP5 code 3702 to 3701 on assessment, and the employee must claim the business travel expenses against the total amount.

-Report the reimbursive travel allowance on the tax certificate against code 3702 and 3722 if:
+Report the reimbursive travel allowance on the tax certificate against IRP5 codes 3702 and 3722 if: